 You can purchase tamarind in a variety of ways.
 Tamarind pulp is quite popular, and is the actual compacted fruit pulp (sometimes with seeds) pressed into a block.
 To use blocks of tamarind pulp, a bit of prep is required.
 Soak the pulp in boiling water until softened, and then strain, pressing out the tamarind puree, leaving the fibers and seeds behind.

-You can also purchase tamarind puree or tamarind paste concentrate in bottles or jars.
+You can also purchase tamarind puree concentrate (this is a Thai brand) or tamarind paste concentrate (this is an Indian brand) in bottles or jars.
 The texture can vary depending on the specific brand and preparation.
-While tamarind puree may be more like applesauce in texture, tamarind paste (at least the brand I use) is extremely thick and pitch black.
+While tamarind puree may be more like applesauce in texture, tamarind paste is extremely thick and pitch black.
+Depending on the type you use, I’m sharing different instructions for this margarita recipe so anyone can make it!

+For this recipe you can use a small amount of super concentrated tamarind paste to make tamarind simple syrup.
 Because this tamarind paste concentrate is SO intense, it’s much easier to make a tamarind simple syrup with it rather than shaking the paste directly into your cocktail where it may not fully dissolve.
-Even if you use another brand, you can still follow these steps.
+If you use the puree concentrate, you can easily shake it right in your cocktail shaker.

 Making these refreshing tamarind margaritas is similar to any other margarita recipe.
 We begin by making simple syrup by combining equal parts water and sugar in a small saucepan.